social-protocols/quality-news/README.md

 A more sophisticated approach uses Bayesian inference: given our prior knowledge about the distribution of upvote rates, plus the evidence we have observed about this particular story, what does Bayes' rule tell us is the most probable true upvote rate?

 Since there are infinitely many possible true upvote rates, we can't use a trivial application of Bayes rule.
 But we can estimate the most likely true upvote rate using a technique called Bayesian Averaging.
-Here is good explanation of this technique from [Even Miller](https://www.evanmiller.org/bayesian-average-ratings.html).
+Here is good explanation of this technique from [Evan Miller](https://www.evanmiller.org/bayesian-average-ratings.html).

 The Bayesian Average will be weighted average of the observed upvote rate (the data) and the average upvote rate of 1.0 (the prior).
 We weigh the observed upvote rate by the number of expected upvotes (which is roughly proportional to the number of people who have *paid attention* to a story and thus can be thought of as a proxy for sample size).
 We weigh the prior by a constant representing the strength of the prior (which can be thought of as the sample size necessary for the data to have more weight than the prior), which we estimated using an MCMC simulation.